-The College requires that all students have health insurance.
-To make sure that all students are covered, the College automatically includes the cost of a health insurance policy provided through A-G Administrators Inc. (AG) in their tuition bills.
-Students must either document that they are already properly insured with personal medical insurance, or they must purchase the plan offered by the College.
-The exception is international students, who are required to carry insurance and are automatically enrolled in this plan and may not waive out of the plan.
+Moore College of Art & Design requires that all students have health insurance.
+To make sure that all undergraduate students enrolled in 12 credit hours or more are covered, the College automatically includes the cost of a health insurance policy provided through United Health Care in their tuition bills.
+Students must either document that they are already properly insured with personal medical insurance (waive out), or they must purchase the plan offered by the College (enroll).
+All Undergraduate International students are required to carry insurance and are automatically enrolled in this plan and may not waive out of the plan.

-- Insured students that want to waive out of the AG plan must log on to www.hulseqm.com/myinsurance and complete the waiver, which requires them to provide key information about their personal medical insurance.
+- Insured students that want to waive out of the plan must log on to www.firststudent.com, select Moore College of Art & Design from the drop down menu, click on “Waive Your School’s Insurance” and complete the waiver, which requires them to provide key information about their personal medical insurance.

 Once students have documented that they are properly insured with personal medical insurance, the charge will be taken off their bills.
-Students are asked to log on to the website and process their waiver information by September 9, 2011; the deadline for waiving without any financial penalty is September 30, 2011.
+Students are asked to log on to the website and process their waiver information by September 9, 2013; if students do not complete the waiver by September 30, 2013, they will be automatically enrolled in the insurance and the charge for the insurance will remain on their tuition bill.

-The AG plan also covers visits to specialists, prescriptions, x-rays, etc. which aren’t part of PennCare’s services.
-A summary of AG’s benefits is included in this section of the New Student Guide.
-Brochures explaining in greater detail exactly what the AG insurance covers will be mailed to students who are enrolled in the plan.
-Brochures can also be picked up in the Health Services Office on the first floor of Stahl Hall.
-Any charges for these services beyond what the insurance covers are the student’s responsibility.
+Brochures explaining in greater detail exactly what the insurance covers will be posted on-line at www.firststudent.com.
+Flyers can also be picked up in the Health Services Office on the first floor of Stahl Hall.
+Any charges for services beyond what the insurance covers are the student’s responsibility.
 The College does NOT provide any reimbursement for these co-pays.